-Santorini island with its high cliffs, blue-domed churches and whitewashed houses and colorful boutique hotels tumbling down the rocks into the azure sea does not need much description.
+Santorini island with its high cliffs, blue-domed churches, whitewashed houses and colourful boutique hotels tumbling down the rocks into the azure sea does not need much description.
 This Instagram star island is the most famous of the Cyclades.
 It attracts visitors from all over the world who come for its picture-perfect hilltop towns, such as Oia and Fira, its deep blue seas and its magical sunsets.
 Maybe not the most original destination in Greece, for me personally it is still one of the most beautiful of all.

 Santorini island with kids

 Santorini is the most photographed and most recognizable island of Greece.
 It is famous for its steep cliffs, picturesque cubbed houses and the azure blue sea around it.
 Santorini, also called Thera or Thira, lies in the Aegean Sea and belongs to the Cyclades island group.
 Santorini consists of six islands: Santorini, Thirasia, Aspronisi, Palea, Kameni, Nea Kameni and Christiani.
 This group of little islands was created during eruptions of the volcano in the middle of the islets.
 On the main island, several villages were built spectacularly on and against the steep rocks.
-The beaches are on the east and south, they have black and brown sand with volcanic origin.
+The beaches are on the east and south, they have black and brown sand with a volcanic origin.
 You can reach Santorini by plane and boat, the island has an airport and two ports.
-The harbor on the west coast, Skala, is where the big cruise ships arrive.
+The harbour on the west coast, Skala, is where the big cruise ships arrive.
 The other, Athinios port, is used for yachts and ferry boats.

 The family-friendly beaches are on the east side of Santorini.
 Here are also two Blue Flag beaches.
 The Blue Flag means that the beach is well maintained and organized.
 Monolithos beach is the best for families.
 It has a calm and shallow sea and a playground.
 Perissa is another family-friendly beach, and so are the hotels (with swimming pools) here.
 The beach of Kamari has black sand.
 This sand and the small pebbles get very hot midday, it is better to visit this beach during the morning or afternoon.
 Your children should wear slippers or water shoes here.
 I loved the deep blue color of the sea here.
 To the West, you come across the southern coast of Red Beach, also known as Kokkini beach.
 Kokkini means ‘red’ in Greek, because of the red-brown color of the lava here.
 For more water fun, there is also a small water park on Santorini at the beach of Perissa.
 Here are 3 swimming pools, several slides and a play area for the children.
 If it is too difficult to reach the beach or too warm, it is important to know that many hotels in Santorini have swimming pools.
 I believe Santorini with kids can be a beautiful experience.